 Regardless of the colour of your wallpaper, the reverse side of the paper is generally white, as is the nature of any paper that is printed on.
-This means that the sides of the paper are light coloured as well.
-A common mistake when hanging dark wallpapers is, that they are installed as if they would be light, without taking any precautions.
-However, wallpapers with an overall dark colour are known for developing visible white edges where the ends of the paper meet, in other words, the sides of your wallpaper can be visible as a thin white line.
+This means that the sides of the paper are white as well.
+A common mistake when hanging dark wallpapers is that they are installed without taking any precautions.
+However, wallpapers with an overall dark colour are known for developing visible white edges where the ends of the paper meet.
+In other words, the sides of your wallpaper can be visible as a thin white line.
 This obviously can spoil the whole look.

-To avoid having visible paper edges that will highlight against the dark of your wallpaper, the edges should be coloured with a decorator’s crayon of a similar colour as the print (alternatively a pencil crayon, or marker will do the job).
+To avoid having visible paper edges that will highlight against the dark of your wallpaper, the edges should be coloured with a decorator’s crayon of a similar colour as the main background colour of your wallpaper.
+(Alternatively a pencil crayon, or marker will do the job).
 This should be done when the roll is in its tight form to avoid that marks will go on the printed surface.
 Not only should this be done when hanging wallpaper with black background, but also for any other dark shades including greens, blues, etc...
-It is highly recommended to not skip this step, as it will leave you with a much better result and only takes a few minutes!
+It is highly recommended to not skip this step, as it will leave you with a much better result and it only takes a few minutes!

 Video Good & Craft: Colouring the edges of the dark wallpaper Living Waters prior to the wallpaper installation with a black decorator’s crayon.

 Wall Preparation - Painting the Wall Dark